Jessica Watson: Further projects

 Watson took part in the Mini Fastnet sailing race, in Europe, in June 2011, sailing a two-person mini sailboat with Scott Cavanough as skipper.
 Following the Mini Fastnet, she sailed the Round the Island Race in United Kingdom in June 2011, as a crew member with Phil Baughen as skipper and Michael Perham as third crew member, although they had to retire after boat damage.
 In August 2011 she sailed in the Sydney Gold Coast Yacht Race with part of her intended Sydney–Hobart crew using the boat Another Challenge.
 They won their class.

 After that, she sailed in the Sydney to Hobart Yacht Race in December 2011, skippering Another Challenge with the youngest crew to ever compete in the race, consisting of ten people aged under 22, with Watson aged 18.
 The boat got the second place in its class, Sydney 38 One Design, with equal standard boats.
 This was considered a success, since all the other boats in the class had considerably older skippers.

 She has studied marketing and communications at university.
 In 2015, she took a position as communications manager for Deckee, an online forum and business directory for the boating community.

+Personal life

+Watson was in a long-term relationship with fellow sailor Cameron Dale, beginning in 2011.
+They remained a couple for 10 years until Dale's death in 2021, aged 29, caused by a stroke due to undiagnosed hypertension.

 In popular culture

-A television documentary, 210 Days, was made about her circumnavigation.
+A television documentary, 210 Days, was made about her voyage.
 It was narrated by Sir Richard Branson.

-A movie, True Spirit, about her circumnavigation was produced in Queensland, starring Teagan Croft as Watson.
+A film, True Spirit, about the voyage was produced in Queensland, starring Teagan Croft as Watson.
 It was produced by Netflix and released on 3 February 2023.
 The production was affected by the COVID-19 pandemic.